 Protect computers and mobile devices with secure passwords.
 Be cautious on the internet.
 Don’t browse on websites that are unfamiliar.
 Be careful with passwords as well.
 Many people use the same few passwords for many sites.
 This is hazardous.
 Consider using electronic password storage databanks such as www.Roboform.com, www.LastPass.com or others instead of keeping passwords written down or on a computer.

-Third, be wary of companies who claim to protect your identity.
-Consumers Reports published an article that points out many businesses have been fined for deceptive marketing.
+3. Be wary of companies who claim to protect your identity: Consumers Reports published an article that points out many businesses have been fined for deceptive marketing.
 Before purchasing one of these services be clear on exactly what they provide and at what cost.
 Much of what they do might be able to be accomplished through step one in the article.
 For more information, go to www.consumerreports.org/cro/magazine/2013/01/don-t-get-taken-guarding-your-id/index.htm

-Finally, be aware that the Federal Trade Commission announced in January of 2016, that they will be offering a One-Stop Website that offers an array of new tools for identity theft victims.
+5. The Federal Trade Commission offers a One-Stop Website that offers an array of new tools for identity theft victims.
 At this site you will find a free recovery plan that will assist consumers in alerting police, credit agencies and the IRS.
 If you have to do this on your own, www.identitytheft.gov can be very useful to create and executed a plan to restore your identity.